How to Set Up a Minecraft Server on Ubuntu or Debian

 run.shfrom within a GNU Screen session:

-This time the Minecraft server console will generate a lot of output as it creates required configuration files and generates the Minecraft world:
+This time the Minecraft server console generates a lot of output as it creates required configuration files and generates the Minecraft world:

 NoteTo disconnect from the screen session without stopping the game server, press CTRL+a and then d.
 To resume the running screen session, use the command